Ways to experience Indigenous culture across Ontario

 Tea N Bannock

-Although not Indigenous-owned, this quaint sit-down restaurant specializes in contemporary and modern Indigenous cuisine.
+Although not Indigenous-owned, this inviting sit-down restaurant specializes in contemporary and modern Indigenous cuisine prepared by Indigenous chefs.
 Mouth-watering menu options include bison burgers, elk stew and grilled trout.

 Location: 1294 Gerrard Street East, Toronto